Quick answer

 - Don't buy dance shoes before the first class.
 The right shoe for salsa is different from swing, and different again for ballroom or Argentine tango.
 The instructor will tell you what's appropriate for that specific style on that specific floor after watching you move.
 Buying before that conversation often means buying something you'll replace in two weeks.

 - Wear fitted clothing that allows full hip and leg movement.
 Leggings, fitted dance pants, or close-fitting slacks all work.
 Avoid jeans, cargo pants, or anything stiff through the hips and knees.
-The instructor will see your weight shifts and hip placement: fitted clothing lets them give you accurate feedback.
+The instructor will see your weight shifts and hip placement.
+Fitted clothing lets them give you accurate feedback.
 Loose pants hide your legs and make it harder to learn footwork.

 - Wear street shoes with a smooth, low-friction sole for the first class if you don't have dance shoes.
-Avoid thick rubber soles (like sneakers or boots) that grip the floor: turns and weight shifts on a rubber sole on hardwood floor are painful and teach bad habits.
+Avoid thick rubber soles (like sneakers or boots) that grip the floor.
+Turns and weight shifts on a rubber sole on hardwood floor are painful and teach bad habits.
 A leather-soled dress shoe, a smooth-soled flat, or a low-heeled closed shoe are better options than athletic sneakers.

 - Ask the instructor directly after the first class what shoes they recommend.
 Instructors in social dance have strong opinions about footwear, and those opinions vary by style and floor type.
 The answer you get from the person teaching you on the actual floor you'll be dancing on is more reliable than any online guide, including this one.
+Once the instructor has named a category (suede-sole Latin, smooth-sole standard, low-heel character), the ballroom or Latin dance class shoes walkthrough decodes what each label actually means by style and floor, so you can shop on spec instead of guessing from a product page.

 - Bring water and expect to sweat.
 Social dance is aerobic, especially in the first few classes when your body is learning to coordinate movements it's never done before.
 A small towel is useful in a beginner class.
 Avoid heavy meals for 2 hours before class.